sethc23/py_classes/README.md

 ### PROBLEM:

-Many might have experienced as a software project develops:
+Some might experience a re-occuring pattern in software project development, such as:

 - sparse lines of codes become functions,
 - functions become classes,